 (3L) [E] A study of the fundamentals of purposeful communication in English.
 The course focuses on reading and writing expository essays, on using effective language for exposition of ideas, and on thinking clearly.
-Students are to practice synthesizing information, organizing it coherently, and writing clearly.
+Students are to

 Prerequisites: Acceptable placement score or completion of ENGL 0850 or ENGL 0900 with a "C" or better.